visgl/react-google-maps/docs/README.md

 Ultimately, in the spirit of the [reactive programming paradigm][wiki-reactive] used in React, data from this single source of truth should always flow down the component hierarchy.
-If components manage their own state, as Google Maps is designed to do, we risk the components going out of sync.
+If components manage their own state, as Google maps are designed to do, we risk the components going out of sync.

 `@vis.gl/react-google-maps` provides a reactive wrapper for the Google Maps